 It is possible!
 And you do have the power to remind yourself of your best qualities.

-Remind yourself that you’re doing your best and that’s a good thing.
-Remind your self that the only words that really matter are the words you say to yourself.
+Remind yourself that you’re doing your best and if you aren’t you can start now.
+Remind your self that the only words that make the biggest impact on you are the words you say to yourself.
 So make them loving!
 Go ahead, tell yourself, “I love you no matter what anyone says!”
+Even if you don’t believe that initially, keep saying this to fill your well.

 What does your spirit, your inner wisdom, your highest self say about this?
 Close your eyes, get quiet and listen…

 *Bonus Insight* To be perfectly honest, there is one more amazingly helpful way to handle negative criticism… Find support and have a good cry!
 Reach out to your truest friends, your most comforting family members, or find support with Me!